MZandtheRaspberryPi/pi_watch/README.md

 ```
 sudo crontab -e
 ```
-add this to the bottom:
+add this to the bottom.
+Be sure to create the watch-cron_log.log file and put the path to it.
+This will get stderr redirected to it to help debug if stuff goes wrong.
 ```
-@reboot sudo python3 /home/jack/pi_watch/scripts/auto_watch.py your511apikey
+@reboot python3 /home/mikey/Documents/pi_watch/scripts/auto_watch.py your511apikey 2>> /home/jack/logs/watch_cron_log.log &

 ```

 ## Adding your Phone's wifi hotspot as secondary network